Tequila facts: Part 1 – Production

 The agave plant grows for up to 8 years before it reaches the degree of maturity it needs to be processed further.
-For harvesting, the sharp-edged leaves are removed and later the agave hearts, the piñas, are harvested.
+For harvesting, the sharp-edged leaves are removed and later the agave hearts, so called piñas, are harvested.
+This is performed by the very skilled jimadores, the traditional agave farmers.
 This can sometimes be exhausting, not only because of the heat – a piña can weigh over 100 kg.

-The hearts are cut in half and then steamed in the oven at 60°-85° for 24-36 hours.
-They then cool and are crushed and squeezed.
-The resulting sweet juice, aguamiel, honey water is fermented for several days with the help of natural yeasts from the air.
+The hearts are cut in half and then steamed in the oven at c.
+120° for 12 – 18 hours.
+They subsequently cool down and are crushed and squeezed with the addition of volcanic stone-filtered spring water.
+The resulting sweet juice, aguamiel, honey water is fermented for several days with the help of natural yeast from the air.
 During this process, the sugar contained is converted into alcohol and the yeasts die.
 Especially with tequila, fermentation is crucial production step concerning the flavour profile of the final product.

 After fermentation, the resulting mosto is distilled twice with the utmost care and the result is: Tequila?
 Almost!
-The distillate now still has an alcohol content of up to 60% and is diluted to the desired alcohol content, for MAYACIEL to 45% vol. Before bottling, our Blanco is stored for another 40 days in stainless steel tanks to mature further and develop the perfect flavour profile.
+The distillate now still has an alcohol content of up to 60% and is diluted with natural spring water to the desired alcohol content, for MAYACIEL to 45% vol. Before bottling, our Blanco is stored for at least another 40 days in stainless steel tanks to mature further and develop the perfect flavour profile.